Cost of EMR

-(Note: RevenueXL offers all the above mentioned features as a part of its bundled offering thereby benefiting the providers significantly)
+RevenueXL offers most of the above mentioned features as a part of its 'all-in-one' offering thereby benefiting the providers significantly.

 In the MGMA survey, the top-performing practices spent about $30,000 per doctor for their EMR system, while the other practices averaged only about $20,000.
 The MGMA credits this additional investment in EHR training with helping the top performers excel.
 Check if the EMR Vendor offers onsite training - it will cost you extra but it may well be the key to ensure a successful EMR implementation.

 Include any new positions that will need to be added as a result of EMR, as well as the labor cost of existing employees.
 With a SaaS based EMR, this is really not relevant.
 However for a server based onsite EMR, you will need to have dedicated technical resources to attend to any technical contingencies.